Britain’s first heavy horse driving trials takes place this weekend in the New Forest

 The British Heavy Horse Driving Trials club has organised a British equivalent to the French Route du Poisson (Fish Race), a biennial event which attracts several hundred thousand spectators along its route in Normandy.

 Each team comprises of three pairs and a single horse.
-Entries from the UK have been received from the Harbridge Percherons and the Wessex Percheron Club, as well as teams of Shires, Suffolk Punch, a British Ardennes and French Ardennes.
+Entries from the UK have been received from the Harbridge Percherons and the Wessex Percheron Club, as well as teams of Shire horses, Suffolk Punch, a British Ardennes and French Ardennes.

 The challenge, which takes place at Harbridge Farm and the Fordingbridge Show, and is sponsored by Hilton Herbs, includes driven and ridden skills, changing horses, a driving marathon and timber loading, withthe horses working in relays over the three days.